cuzzea/dnd_01/character_backstory.md

 - Family killed during a raid by cultists during a lunar eclipse
 - Rescued by a passing paladin order
 - Trained in the arts of combat and justice

 2. First Calling (The Paladin Path)
 - Becomes a devoted paladin seeking to protect others from suffering similar losses
 - Serves with distinction in a holy order
 - Develops a reputation for helping common folk despite noble background
 - Starts noticing strange connections to lunar cycles during his missions

 3. The Breaking Point (Near Death)
 - Major battle against overwhelming odds defending a village
 - Critically wounded while protecting civilians
-- Found by moon-worshipping clerics of the Seven Sisters
+- Found by Selune clerics during full moon
 - Experience of being between life and death changes his perspective

 4. Transformation (The Moon's Chosen)
-- Recovers under the care of the moon clerics
+- Recovers under the light of Selune (both moon and goddess)
-- Learns of the Seven Sisters and their different aspects
+- Learns the mysteries of moon magic and divination
-- Takes additional vows under the Sister of the Waxing Crescent
+- Takes additional vows under the Night White Lady
-- Begins combining paladin martial prowess with divine moon magic
+- Combines paladin prowess with Selune's divine blessings

 5. Current Path (Guild Agent)
 - Recruited by the brotherhood of the sigil
 - Uses guild resources to protect others and investigate moon-related phenomena